23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Ad Slogan: “Kurram karram, Mazedar lazzatdar swaad swaad mein lazzat Lijjat papad!”

-The brand, Lijjat Papad holds a legacy in India and so is its ad.
+The brand, Lijjat Papad, holds a legacy in India, and so is its ad.
 The advertisement positioned its papad as one of the most essential items on the Indian menu at any festival.
-From the taste to texture, it will give a different impression.
+From the taste to the texture, it will give a different impression.

 Thus, it was a thorough discussion of different popular Indian ads of different brands and how they have rightly served the purpose of ad campaigning.
-In this modern time, both TV ads and social media advertisements are popular and necessary.
+In modern times, both TV ads and social media advertisements are popular and necessary.

 So, business owners can surely take these classic and inspiring Indian ads to create their unique campaigns.
 All these campaigns from the ‘90s and early ‘20s have been quite impactful till now because of their unique approach.